dku-plant-futures/dku-plant-futures.github.io/content/post/eco-feb-2025-speakers/index.md

     caption="DKU ECO-FEB 2025 Speaker Series"
 >}}

-**Join us for a transformative event at the heart of [DKU ECO-FEB 2025]({{< relref "eco-feb-2025" >}}),**
+**Join us for the [DKU Eco February 2025]({{< relref "eco-feb-2025" >}}) Speaker Series,** a thought-provoking exploration of how ethical choices lead to meaningful action for a better world.
-where ethics meet action for a better world.
-Organized by Duke Kunshan University's **Plant Futures Club**, this gathering explores how conscious choices—especially in our diets—can profoundly shape global well-being.
+Hosted by Duke Kunshan University's **Plant Futures Club**, this series examines how our everyday choices—particularly around food—impact global well-being.

+**Note:** This is an online event which will be conducted in English.

 **What to Expect:**
 - **🎤 Insights from Maggie Baird (Feb 21st, 9 AM Beijing Time / Feb 20th, 19:00 CST):**